Image Credit: Jan Phoenix

 Plastic waste is one of the scourges of the era; our oceans are filling up with plastic, fish are ingesting plastic particles and so tiny plastic microparticles are entering the human food chain.

 Landfill contains billions of plastic items that will not degrade for decades.

 Recycling our unwanted plastic items is one step forward, but it is even better to reduce our use of plastic items, particularly the sort of single use plastic items that we are offered so carelessly in so many places, such as our favourite coffee shop or fast food restaurant.

 So here are ten ways you can avoid single use plastic items and reduce your plastic waste today.

-Carrying your own shopping bags is a no-brainer, but if you forget your bag don't just sigh and resign yourself to paying for a 5p carrier bag.
+Carrying your own shopping bags is a no-brainer, but if you forget your bag don't just sigh and resign yourself to paying 10p - 20p for a carrier bag.